jiriklepl/NSWI131/README.md

 ### database

-- `db-shootout`: (including the small dataset) this benchmark performs better with a higher number of CPU cores and this increase in performance continues up until 15 cores (sooner if they do not share the same NUMA node), then the performance slowly decreases with a higher number of cores.
+- `db-shootout`: (included in the small dataset) this benchmark performs better with a higher number of CPU cores and this increase in performance continues up until 15 cores (sooner if they do not share the same NUMA node), then the performance slowly decreases with a higher number of cores.

   The memory utilization slowly increases with more CPU cores.
 This is visible in the original combined dataset.

 ### functional

-- `future-genetic`: (including the small dataset) this benchmark is sped up by assigning 2 CPU cores from the same NUMA node and it increases drastically more with 3 CPU cores.
+- `future-genetic`: (included in the small dataset) this benchmark is sped up by assigning 2 CPU cores from the same NUMA node and it increases drastically more with 3 CPU cores.
 From that point on the benchmark's performance seems independent on the actual number of cores.

   The memory usage is very volatile, but it seems to be independent on the number of CPU cores.